 If my experience as a Nurse Case Manager has taught me anything, it’s that relationships and collaboration are key.
 I build strong foundations with my colleagues and clients, and I use all my resources, capacities, and skills in order to get the job done.
 I am here as your partner and advocate throughout the injury and rehabilitation process.
 My experience with complex situations allows me to balance multiple perspectives so that the injured worker and the employer move toward the common goal of returning to restored health and work in the best way possible.
 In my free time, you can find me spending time with my beloved or hitting the trails with my sweet dog.

-Breen Lorenz BSN, RN, CCM
+Kimberly Carlson BSN, RN, CCM

-“the decisive one”
+“the resourceful one”

 I have found through my experience that when people are navigating through the healthcare system, many questions are formed, many barriers occur, and at times the treatment plan breaks down.
 I pride myself in being a resource to the person who is receiving treatment, as well as the professionals who are providing that treatment.
 I often find value in connecting people with their communities and the services and resources that are available to them.
 I am very thorough and diligent in my work responsibilities, and you can trust that I give every case my all.
 I love the Pacific Northwest, and I try to enjoy the outdoors with my family as much as possible when I’m not working.
 We are very active and enjoy hiking, backpacking, Sounders and Seahawks games, and spoiling our sweet dog.